 Ensure, too, that paths and steps are safe and free of moss and weeds that may make them hazardous and slippery.
 If freezing weather is forecast, buy de-icing salt or grit from a builders' merchant ready to spread on the paths, and invest in a snow shovel - it can make the job of clearing snow and slush a lot easer than with a conventional shovel.

 Find out what more you need to do to prep your garden for winter.

 7. Clean the drains

-‘If you’re trying to keep your drains outside well maintained, it’s a good idea to make sure they are clear of debris such as fallen leaves,’ advises Sheena Anker, engineer at British Gas.
+Regular maintenance of the external drainage system is vital.
+‘It’s a good idea to make sure they are clear of debris such as fallen leaves,’ advises Sheena Anker, engineer at British Gas.
 ‘This involves checking your gullies to ensure that they don’t restrict water flow at any point in the system.’

 8. Insulate your pipes

 Burst pipes are a huge issue for UK households during winter months, according to British Gas.
 To help prevent burst pipes, ensure all pipes are properly insulated by using lagging, which can be bought cheaply from most DIY shops.